 If possible, we’d appreciate parking close to your home to speed up the painting process.
 If we’ll be parking in a space that blocks your driveway or garage, we request that you move your vehicle to a location where you can access it without us having to move our service vehicle.
 Please move any vehicles that can be hit by paint splatter as well as vehicles that could be in the way of ladders or scaffolding.

 To get started, we’d appreciate it if you moved any outdoor furniture away from your home.
 Move grills, water hoses, planters, chairs, tables, etc. away from the exterior of your home.
-Also, think about any items that can be a tripping hazard as you walk around your home: kids' toys, bikes, etc. If you’re having us work around a balcony or porch, remove items in those spaces as well.
-If you have any heavier items, we can move them for you.
-If there are any immobile items near your home’s exterior walls, we can drape drop cloths or plastic covers over them to keep them protected.
+Also, think about any items that can be a tripping hazard as you walk around your home: kids' toys, bikes, etc. If there are any immobile items near your home’s exterior walls, we can drape drop cloths or plastic covers over them to keep them protected.